Fall 2020 Policies and Restrictions

 Close Contact: The CDC defines a close contact as being within 6 feet of an infected person for at least 15 minutes.

-Due to challenges with heightened cleaning requirements, the following areas will be closed to resident use for Fall 2020:
+Due to challenges with heightened cleaning requirements, the following areas will be closed to resident use:

 - Banfield Hall - all common areas